elfranne/mmdb_lookup/README.md

 # maxmind-lookup

+## WORK IN PROGRESS

 Originaly inspired by <https://github.com/O-X-L/geoip-lookup-service>

-This is a minimalistic version to just return country in order to do GEOIP blocking in Haproxy.
+This is a minimalistic version with only country in order to do GEOIP blocking in Haproxy.

 Using test database: